UniNE-CHYN/mmappickle/doc/source/internals.rst

 To add support for a new memory mapped value type, one should create a new subclass :class:`mmappickle.picklers.base`.

-This require some knowledge of Python internal pickle format, but should be straightforward, using the numpy picklers as inspiration.
-Feel free to open an issue if more details are needed.
+This requires some knowledge of the Python internal pickle format, but should be straightforward, using the numpy picklers as inspiration.
+Feel free to open an issue if more details are required.

 Internal API Documentation
 **************************